lukamiletic95/papers/Abstract.md

 	<h3>Abstract</h3>
 </div>

 This paper will present a formal analysis of the Tendermint Mempool component.
 Tendermint is a blockchain that operates on a daily basis and is used worldwide.
 Blockchain schemes have gained popularity in recent years, as they provide decentralization alongside irrefutability.
 The aforementioned Mempool component is currently implemented in a way that it guarantees a certain outcome, yet it produces a large overhead.
-In this paper, a theoretical analysis on gossip-based message passing will be provided
+Herein, a theoretical analysis on gossip-based message passing will be provided, with the goal of reducing the overhead, but with the price of having only a probabilistic

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3MDcwNTQwOSwtOTIwMTQwODA5LDEyMz
+eyJoaXN0b3J5IjpbLTc0ODYzNjU1MywtOTIwMTQwODA5LDEyMz
 gyMjAyODEsLTEyNzA0MjE0ODIsOTY5NjE2NDg4LDE4NjY2MDg1
 MTgsMTc3MjMxOTc5NSw0ODEzMTk1OTcsNzI1MjUwNDU5LC0xMD
 M4NzczMjM3LC0xMzk2MzQxOTQsMTY5OTM0OTQ4Ml19